thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/user-guide/ui/unauthorized-clients.md

   * **Example**.
 The server-side SSL handler is not properly constructed or initialized.
   * **Solution**.
 Check the server configuration to ensure that the SSL handler is correctly set up and initialized.
 8. **No Matching X509 Credentials Found**.
   * **Example**.
-The server does not find any X509 credentials that match the client's certificate.
+The server does not find any X509 credentials that match the client's certificate chain.
   * **Solution**.
 Verify that the server has the correct X509 credentials configured.
 9. **Cannot Parse SSL Credentials**.
   * **Example**.
-The server fails to parse the client's SSL credentials due to a malformed certificate.
+The server fails to parse the X.509 Certificate Chain credentials due to a malformed configuration.
   * **Solution**.
-Ensure that the client's SSL credentials are correctly formed and parsable.
+Ensure that the credentials are correctly formed and parsable.

 ### Manage Unauthorized Clients